BriNelson/todostarter/README.md

 Requirements
 ------------

-* Todo App must be able to add new todos TODO:done
+### Todo App must be able to add new todos
+- done - line 50 of app.js

-* App must be able to edit todos
+### App must be able to edit todos

+- not done

-* App must be able to delete todos TODO:done
+### App must be able to delete todos
+- done - line 20 of app.js --- grabs by id and deletes then updates array

-* App must be able to remove (delete) completed todos
+### App must be able to remove (delete) completed todos
+- Not done

-* App must use a minimum of 4 components
+### App must use a minimum of 4 components
+  - Almost, only 3 right now

-* App must use useContext to pass todos from parent components to children components TODO: done
+### App must use useContext to pass todos from parent components to children components
+- Used context to keep track of the main array from datastore --- found in src>context>todoContext.js

-* App must use at least 1 custom hook
+### App must use at least 1 custom hook
+- not done, not really sure where to do this

-* App must store todos in local storage and persist through a reload partially TODO:done
+### App must store todos in local storage and persist through a reload partially
+- datastore works but doesn't persist -- setIteams line 56 of app.js

-* App must be deployed to a live URL
+### App must be deployed to a live URL

+- done